 Every family is busy, and of course, our family is no exception.
 It’s great to take a look back at the wonderful vacations, the awesome activities, and smile at the memories.
 We also need a break from that sometimes

 Stress.
 Ack!
 It’s inevitable and challenging trying to manage in this super-busy, fast-paced world.
 We’re multitasking maniacs, running businesses, raising kids, homeschooling, and trying to keep the household together.
-By the end of the day, when the kids finally drift into a slumber, there’s barely any time left to pour into ourselves.

 Do you remember who you were before the world told you who to be?
 It is my wish for Akilah to never forget.
 To never let this imperfect world that demands perfection strip her of her bubbly, carefree spirit.